benalexau/ibconnect/README.md

 --------------

-A HTTP GET of ``http://yourserver:3000/v1/accounts`` will return a JSON list of all accounts ever found in any IB Gateway instances.
+A HTTP GET of ``http://yourserver:3000/v1/accounts`` will return a JSON list of all accounts ever found in any IB Gateway instance.
 You can include a ``Cache-Control`` header of ``max-age=0`` to force a refresh of the IB Gateway backend.